Monday Sector Laggards: Utilities, Materials

-The worst performing sector as of midday Monday is the Utilities sector, showing a 0.6% loss.
-Within that group, Edison International (Symbol: EIX) and NiSource Inc. (Symbol: NI) are two large stocks that are lagging, showing a loss of 2.3% and 2.1%, respectively.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is down 0.6% on the day, and up 22.69% year-to-date.
-Edison International, meanwhile, is up 26.01% year-to-date, and NiSource Inc. is up 14.95% year-to-date.
-Combined, EIX and NI make up approximately 4.1% of the underlying holdings of XLU.
+Looking at the sectors faring worst as of midday Monday, shares of Utilities companies are underperforming other sectors, up 0.2%.
+Within the sector, American Water Works Co, Inc. (Symbol: AWK) and CMS Energy Corp (Symbol: CMS) are two large stocks that are lagging, showing a loss of 1.0% and 0.3%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 0.2% on the day, and up 23.46% year-to-date.
+American Water Works Co, Inc., meanwhile, is up 35.06% year-to-date, and CMS Energy Corp is up 30.81% year-to-date.
+Combined, AWK and CMS make up approximately 4.5% of the underlying holdings of XLU.

-The next worst performing sector is the Materials sector, showing a 0.5% loss.
-Among large Materials stocks, Mosaic Co (Symbol: MOS) and CF Industries Holdings Inc (Symbol: CF) are the most notable, showing a loss of 2.6% and 2.1%, respectively.
-One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is down 0.3% in midday trading, and up 14.89% on a year-to-date basis.
-Mosaic Co , meanwhile, is down 30.52% year-to-date, and CF Industries Holdings Inc is up 16.02% year-to-date.
-Combined, MOS and CF make up approximately 2.8% of the underlying holdings of XLB.
+The next worst performing sector is the Materials sector, up 0.2%.
+Among large Materials stocks, CF Industries Holdings Inc (Symbol: CF) and Ball Corp (Symbol: BLL) are the most notable, showing a loss of 2.9% and 2.2%, respectively.
+One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is flat on the day in midday trading, and up 15.58% on a year-to-date basis.
+CF Industries Holdings Inc, meanwhile, is up 8.73% year-to-date, and Ball Corp is up 58.42% year-to-date.
+Combined, CF and BLL make up approximately 5.3% of the underlying holdings of XLB.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: